sim-/tgy/README.md

   the pads are MOSI, MISO, SCLK, GND, VCC, and RESET.
 If it has 4 pads, it is probably a newer SiLabs-based one, for which this code will not work.
-- I am considering porting this to C (ala rcgroups.com renatopub's port of quax' original code, "ArduEsc") and then to the SiLabs chips.
-  It seems there is no gcc 8051 target, but sdcc might work.
-Pull requests welcome. ;)
 - i2c support was pulled out in the fork I started with.
 Patches welcome, though all of the ifdefs before were pretty ugly.
 - I build and maintain this in Linux with avra (1.3.0 or newer); I hear